davidmakoto/Screeps/README.md

 # Screeps

-## The code above is for a game called Screeps.
-In this real time strategy game, you can essentially only use scripts to interact with the game itself, which the goal is to have it fully autonomous.

-### For more infor about the structure of the code visit Screeps.com
+### The code above is for a game called Screeps.
+In this real time strategy game, you can essentially only use scripts to interact with the game itself, which the goal is to have the game run itself with fully autonomy.
+For more infor about the structure of the code visit Screeps.com

-### Rough summary of the code:
+#### Rough summary of the code:
 <ul>
   <li> Each "tick" of the game runs the main function
   <li> There are a number of important functions in "role.auxilaryFunctions.js" that calculate realtime information to determine spawning new creeps